-Interest Rate Interest will accrue on the notes from and including , 2019 at a rate of % per annum.
+Interest Rate Interest will accrue on the notes from and including January 15, 2019 at a rate of each year, commencing July 15, 2019.

+5.375% per annum.

-Interest Payment Dates Interest on the notes will be payable semi-annually in arrears on and of each year, commencing , 2019.
+Interest Payment Dates Interest on the notes will be payable semi-annually in arrears on January 15 and July 15 of deducting underwriting discounts and estimated offering expenses payable by us.

-Maturity The notes will mature on , 2029 unless redeemed prior to maturity.
+Maturity The notes will mature on July 15, 2025 unless redeemed prior to maturity.